 This course is designed to introduce students to the theories, research, issues and practices of TESOL.
 Some of the legal issues that have influenced the field will be explored.
 Special attention will be given to the needs of Limited English Proficient (LEP) students, the nature of first and second language acquisition, multiculturalism and sociolinguistics, classroom management, curriculum development and issues of evaluation and assessment.
-A component of field experience (2-4 hours) is included in this course.
+Field experience hours required.